 The truth is, no one in my family needs 37 gifts.
 Our solution was to draw names.
 Now each person buys just ONE gift.
 Some buy gifts for children and spouses and some don’t.
 We also gave up exchanging birthday gifts, unless we find something that’s just perfect.

 Someone has to take the initiative and suggest a change in holiday traditions.
 Talk to your friends and family about gift-giving and see if they agree it’s time for a change.
 Most will be relieved and consider the time saved an even more valuable gift.
-Maybe you should give up exchanging gifts or set a dollar limit.
+Consider alternatives to buying Christmas presents, or at least setting a spending limit.

-“It’s all about time, money and energy,” says Stefanie O’Connell, founder of the personal finance blog The Broke and Beautiful Life.
+“It’s all about time, money and energy,” says Stefanie O’Connell, author of The Broke and Beautiful Life.
 “I think that the gift-giving process is a toll on all three of those things.”

 Some families find it easy to limit gift-giving among adults but still want to make their children’s holidays magical.
 But buying fewer things may be better for your children, says Andrea Deckard, a mother of three boys in Cincinnati and author at Savings Lifestyle.

 She and her husband decided several years ago that they would buy each of their three boys only four gifts every year: Something they want, something they need, something to wear and something to read.
-They coordinate with grandparents and other relatives, so that if someone else in the family is buying one of the boys a jacket, the parents will get him socks or underwear, for example.
+They coordinate with grandparents and other relatives, so that if someone else in the family is buying one of the boys a jacket, for example, the parents will get him socks or underwear.